lpod/lpod-docs/level0.rst

 Methods
 ~~~~~~~

-clone()
-  Returns a new odf_container that is a copy of the current instance.

 del_part(part_name)
   Deletes a part in the container.
 The target part is selected
   according to the same rules as with get_part().